 Sci-Fi Movies On The Distant Horizon

 There are, of course, tons more science fiction movies on the way.
-There are biggies, like The Matrix 4 and Avatars 2 through 5, as well as smaller indie offerings and those we haven’t even heard a whisper of yet.
+There are biggies, like The Matrix 4, the next Star Wars movie, and Avatars 2 through 5, as well as smaller indie offerings and those we haven’t even heard a whisper of yet.
 Basically, there’s a ton to be thankful for if you’re a sci-fi fan.
 We’ve got some watching to do.